kosua20/MIDIVisualizer/README.md

 ## Usage

 On all platforms, you can now **run the application by simply double-clicking** on it.
 You will then be able to select a MIDI file to load.
 A *Settings* panel now allows you to modify display parameters such as color, scale, lines,...
+Note that MIDIVisualizer is currently not able to *play* soundtracks, only *display* them.

 Press `p` to play/pause the track, `r` to restart at the beginning of the track, and `i` to show/hide the *Settings* panel.